PavelLaptev/community-group/technical-reports/format/file-format.md

 - Broad support in many programming languages' standard libraries.
 This is expected to lower barriers to entry for developers writing software that supports design token files.
 - Current popularity and widespread use.
 This is expected to lower the learning curve as many people will already be familiar with JSON.
 - Being text-based (rather than binary) allows hand-editing design token files without needing specialized software other than a basic text editor.
-It also means the files are somewhat human-readable.
+It also means the filsdfes are somewhat human-readable.

 ## Media type (MIME type)